FITM-KMUTNB/Hospital-Monitoring/README.md

 - **device_token** — Is a unique key for the ioT devices.
 - **temperature** — Can send number *4* or *5.3* or *-12*

 You need to get a device token for push temperature to server.
-With this token you can view Device settings, **Example:** *754a0148dc1d37069dc011d4a5fa04bbd*
+With this token you can view Device settings.</br>
+**Example:** *754a0148dc1d37069dc011d4a5fa04bbd*
 ![alt Find device_token](https://raw.githubusercontent.com/FITM-KMUTNB/Hospital-Monitoring/readme/screenshot/device-setting.png?token=AEtRchArIrDO8Tppn3oa5nlEQUYeiXgUks5ca6xwwA%3D%3D)

 Pushing with Insomnia REST client